Marek Matura, Partner & Co-founder of Shanghai Jungle tells us about hands-on, effective and affordable China marketing solutions.

 Marek Matura: It’s strange times we find ourselves in right now.
 But thankfully, my family and I are all doing well.
 I’m based in Shanghai, and I haven’t had a good chance to go back to Europe to meet with my broader family in over a year, so that’s certainly not great, but at least we’re all healthy.

-Tell us about you, your career, how you founded Shanghai Jungle.
+Tell us about you, your career, how you joined Shanghai Jungle.

 Marek Matura: Shanghai Jungle was started in 2013 by Alexander Schultz as a marketing agency focused on the Chinese market, or more precisely, our clients are companies and brands from the west who wish to promote themselves on the Chinese market.